Tuesday - West of the Merrimack River from Pleasant Street to Washington Street. North of Clinton Street and south of Hopkinton and Currier Road.

 See Map For Details

 Pay-as-you-throw (PAYT) is a system where a user pays for the trash service they receive.
 With the Concord curbside collection PAYT program, the user fee is on a per bag basis.
 Think of trash like your electric or water service, you pay for what you use.
 Concord residents who have curbside trash collection must use purple "Concord PAYT" bags for their trash.
 Place you trash in the purple bag(s) and set them out for collection along with your recycling on collection day no later than 7:00 am.
-Click "More Info" to see where to buy bags.
+Find a list of retailers that sell PAYT trash bags and more information at www.concordnh.gov/trash.

 Bags can be bought at several locations throughout Concord.
 There are two sizes of purple bags: a 30 gallon bag which holds approximately 20 pounds of trash and a 15 gallon bag which holds approximately 10 pounds of trash.
 Both bags are sold in packed bundles of 5.
-To see retailer locations, hit "More Info" for details.
+Find a list of retailer locations at www.concordnh.gov/trash.

 Make sure you are only recycling acceptable materials.
 Acceptable recycling items include paper, metal, glass, cardboard, and plastic.
 Unacceptable items for recycling include plastic bags, Styrofoam, mirrors, batteries, light bulbs, bubble wrap, food scraps, and other items as listed in our detailed list of acceptable trash and recycling materials.
 Recyclables should be placed loosely in your recycle bin and not be contained inside of a plastic bag.
 If you are not using a recycle bin provided by the City of Concord, be sure to have your recycle bin labeled as recycling to ensure collection.